OpenJSCAD

 )

-• Can take bunch of arguments or array
+• Can take multiple arguments or an array of shapes.

 11. Operations: Difference